 Jofra Archer records worst bowling figures in IPL history - 0-76 for Rajasthan Royals vs Sunrisers Hyderabad

-Jofra Archer concedes 0-76 from four overs, the most expensive bowling figures in IPL history; Rajasthan Royals seamer ships 10 fours and four sixes as Sunrisers Hyderabad rack up second-highest IPL total of 286-6, thanks chiefly to Ishan Kishan's 106no off 47 balls
+Jofra Archer concedes 0-76 from four overs - most expensive bowling figures in IPL history; Rajasthan Royals seamer ships 10 fours and four sixes as Sunrisers Hyderabad rack up second-highest IPL total of 286-6, thanks chiefly to Ishan Kishan's 106no off 47; Royals counter with 242-6

 Jofra Archer recorded the most expensive bowling figures in IPL history as he conceded 0-76 from four overs against Sunrisers Hyderabad in his first match in the tournament since 2023.